How to Suggest Features, Report Bugs and Tracking

 Notes:

-• Don’t treat Discord as backlog, it will vanish in the scroll.
+• Don’t treat Slack as a backlog — it will vanish in the scroll.

-• Don’t expect devs to trawl chat for tasks, they should live in GitHub.
+• Don’t expect devs to trawl chat for tasks, they should live in Plane.

 📊 Vote & Follow Progress

-• We keep a Public Roadmap so you can see what’s planned, in progress, or shipped.
+• We're building a Public Roadmap so you can see what's planned, in progress, or shipped.
+(Coming soon!)

-• Upvote features you’d love to see → this helps us prioritize.
-Need to implement
+• Upvote features you'd love to see → this helps us prioritize.
+(Coming soon!)

 3. Backlog Grooming